ElySkye/SphealBot.NET/README.md

 - [Sinthrill](https://github.com/Sinthrill/SysSwapBot.NET) for getting me started in programming and all the cool tricks you taught me
 - [Berichan](https://github.com/Sinthrill/SysSwapBot.NET) for OT details
 - [easyworld](https://github.com/easyworld/SysBot.NET) for reference on how to do SWSH OT
-- [Koi](https://github.com/Koi-3088/ForkBot.NET) & [zyro](https://github.com/zyro670/NotForkBot.NET) for the various useful discord commands
+- [Koi](https://github.com/Koi-3088/ForkBot.NET) & [zyro](https://github.com/zyro670/NotForkBot.NET) for the various useful discord commands I've merged into my fork
 - [BakaKaito](https://github.com/BakaKaito/MergeBot.NET) for HomeImages & inspiration to do trade embeds

 ## SysBot.Base: